dennylslee/StarWars_text_generator_LSTM/README.md

 # Observations:

-1. The LSTM seems to go into loops once it find a sequence that it is "familiar" with such as the repetitiveness in the first block.
+1. The LSTM seems to go into loops once it find a sequence that it is "familiar" with; such as the repetitiveness observed in all the text.
+Effectively the LSTM is regurgitating what it has memorized.
-2. Certain characters must have a high significance of what should follow which led the LSTM to produce some humanly readile text.
+2. Certain characters must have a high significance of what should follow.
+This leads the LSTM to produce some humanly readible text in the beginning.
-3. Since this is a character level learning, it is not expected that generated text should follow proper grammer or have sematic meanings (not to the mention the raw text for learning was a relatively small training set.)
+3. Since this is a character level learning, it is not expected that the generated text will follow proper grammer or have sematic meanings (not to the mention the raw text for learning was a relatively small training set.)

 # Acknowledgment